CerveloRS/AzureMinecraft/readme.md

 # Azure Minecraft Servers

 ## Introduction
-This repository will provide different ways of deploying a Minecraft server to Azure.
+This repository will provide different ways of deploying a Minecraft Server to Azure.

 ## Options